Supercurrent from the imaginary part of the Andreev levels in non-Hermitian Josephson junctions: Global ZES and the optimal regime for the detection of JIm

 $J_{\Im}$ can be detected experimentally by the means of combined Josephson current $J(\phi)$ and conductance $dI/dV$ measurements, performed by varying the phase bias $\phi$ as in the scheme of Ref.~\cite{Solow2025}.

 Specifically, via $dI/dV(\phi)$ spectroscopy one can easily access at any $\phi$ the real part of energy levels from the peaks of the response.
-The measurement of the imaginary part is more problematic as the width of the $dI/dV(\phi)$ spectroscopic peaks may have been watered down by the high dissipation or noise.
-For the sake of simplicity, for the moment we may assume it is a viable measure.
-Once the spectrum is retrieved from the experiment, the supercurrent formula Eq.~\ref{Jpol_general} can be used to obtain an indirect measurement of both the $J_{\Re}$ and $J_{\Im}$ contribution to the CPR.
+The measurement of the imaginary part is more problematic as the effective width of the $dI/dV(\phi)$ spectroscopic peaks may result from the combination of intrinsic and thermal broadening.
+Nonetheless, the latter is often negligible at the temperatures relevant for current experiments, as we discuss below.
+For this reason, we may assume it is a viable measure.
+In general, once the spectrum is retrieved from the experiment, the supercurrent formula Eq.~\ref{Jpol_general} can be used to obtain an indirect measurement of both the $J_{\Re}$ and $J_{\Im}$ contribution to the CPR.
 The result can finally be confronted with the direct measurement of the CPR.

 It is not difficult to see that the \emph{2 G-ZES} regime seem to offer a unique chance for probing $J_{\Im}$ since in this case standard CPR measurements would result in a finite supercurrent whereas the spectroscopy would suggest $J_{\Re}=0$ everywhere.
 Nonetheless, this regime is achievable only in strongly asymmetric JJs, $\gamma\lesssim 1$, at high values of the average dissipation $\Gamma_{N}$ and high dissipation imbalance between the two spin channels $\gamma_{N}$.
 The same conditions on the parameters hold for the \emph{quartet} regime.
 On the contrary, \emph{1 G-ZES} state is achieved also at lower dissipation and junction asymmetry, see the spectrum in Fig.~\ref{fig: 1_EPs_in_ABS_spectrum} (b) that is obtained for $\Gamma_{N}=0.5\Gamma$, $\gamma_{N}=\Gamma_{N}$ and $\gamma=0.5$.
-In fact, this spectral configuration represents a more realistic sweet spot for revealing $J_{\Im}$.
-Here, the pair of ZES contributes only to $J_{\Im}$, while the other pair of eigenvalues at finite real energy only to $J_{\Re}$, having only a constant broadening $\Gamma_{N}$.
-Therefore, to determine the existence of a non-trivial $J_{\Im}$, it suffices to determine from the spectroscopy only the contribution from the latter pair and show a discrepancy with the direct CPR measurement.
-We have to mention that the determination of $J_{\Re}$ requires the measurement of the broadening, $\lambda(\phi)$, of the finite energy levels, cf. Eq.~\ref{Jpol_T0_simp}, which may be subtle due to the aforementioned difficulty.
-However, since such broadening is constant (equal to $ \Gamma_{N}$), we can assume that its measurement poses no hurdle.

-We emphasize that the \emph{1 G-ZES} regions feature spectra with no EPs.
-Hence, the levels have continuous derivatives and so is $J_{\Re}$ (and $J_{\Im}$).
-These properties make the estimation of the quasi-ABS -- and that of the current, through Eq.~\ref{Jpol_T0_simp} -- cleaner and less prone to error than in configuration with EPs, Fig.~\ref{fig: 1_EPs_in_ABS_spectrum} (a).